roryneary/powerapps-docs/powerapps-docs/maker/model-driven-apps/edit-filter-criteria.md

 5. To edit a filter expression, select the filter select expression from the View properties panel.

 6. To remove a filter expression, select the **X** button.

-You can also use the expression builder in the view designer to add or edit filters for any columns of the table in the current view or any columns in a related table.
+The expression builder in the view designer can be used to add or edit filters for any columns of the table in the current view or any columns in a related table.
 More information: [Create or edit filters in model-driven app views](create-edit-view-filters.md)

 ## Use solution explorer to edit filter criteria and change sort order